 - Sets enforceable deadlines for these reviews and recommendations of needed action

-- Removes the requirement of choosing the “least burdensome” regulations for industry, though the EPA still must analyze cost factors to help guide their decisions
+- Removes the requirement of choosing the “least burdensome” regulations for industry

 - Increases transparency around chemical information for the public

 In line with these clear changes, the EPA chose ten chemicals to undergo risk assessments to determine their threat to public health and further regulations needed, which could include a ban.
 Asbestos was included in the first round of assessments, giving hope to advocates that a ban could be on the horizon.

 In June 2017, the initial scoping documents of these assessments were released, giving better insight into the current uses of asbestos in the United States and how the toxin has been handled.